 It can be seen that the differences reach machine precision, see also Table \ref{table:1}.
 A reasonable difference level of $10^{-2}$ (talking about temperature which is the range of 200-300 K) is reached even faster.

 To investigate the theoretical gain in computational effort, we assume that $N$ processors are used and discard the effort for communication and macro propagator.
 It can be seen from the values in the table that a reduction by a factor of approximately 10 is reached.
-This refers to a computation up to a difference of the given reasonable tolerance of $10^{-2}$.
-For computations up to machine precision the factor is approximately 3 to 5.
+This refers to a computation up to a difference of the given reasonable tolerance of $10^{-2}$ {that was achieved by the settings of the tolerances and step-sizes mentioned in Section \ref{sec:time-integration}.} For computations up to machine precision the factor is approximately 3 to 5.

 Figure \ref{fig:plots} shows as example the solution obtained by the parareal method for the setting with $N=100$ subintervals (Euler method in the micro, constant forcing in the macro model).
 This choice of subintervals showed the worst convergence behavior w.r.t. the needed number of parareal iterations, compare Figure \ref{fig:conv-2} and Table \ref{table:1}.
 It can be seen that even in this case already after 4 iterations there is no visible difference between parareal and reference solution in the spatial mean, and also only a small one in the spatial state.